-- 1. Any infraction listed under "fouls" which the referee determines to be reckless in nature.
+- 1. 1.
+Any infraction listed under "fouls" which the referee determines to be reckless in nature. - 2.
 Especially consider: - a.
-Fouls against a goalkeeper in clear possession of the ball - b.
+Fouls against a goalkeeper in clear possession of the ball

+- b.
 Deliberately slide tackling and making contact with the opponent.
 In upper divisions, complete ball contact may be forgiven as a simple "dangerous play" foul, in lower divisions any slide tackle against an opponent will likely be punished by a blue card.
-DO NOT CONFUSE SLIDE TACKLING WITH GROUND PLAY, WHICH IS A LESSER OFFENSE.
-(See "Additional Considerations for Referees") - c.
+DO NOT CONFUSE SLIDE TACKLING WITH GROUND PLAY, WHICH IS A LESSER OFFENSE - c.
 Fouls against the boards in which the assumed intent is to put the opponent "into" the boards - d.
-Fouls which stop a promising attack (See "Additional Considerations for Referees") - e.
+Fouls which stop a promising attack - e.
 Fouls which are retaliatory in nature and not playing for the ball - f.
-Fouls which occur off the ball, away from play - 2.
-Dissent that is personal, public and/or provocative - 3.
-Persistently commits offenses against the opposing team - 4.
-Persistently offends against a specific opposing player after the team has been warned against doing so - 5.
-Delaying the restart of play - 6.
-Encroachment on a free kick, kick off, or goalkeeper throw (See "Additional Considerations for Referees") - 7.
+Fouls which occur off the ball, away from play - 3.
+Dissent that is personal, public and/or provocative - 4.
+Persistently commits offenses against the opposing team - 5.
+Persistently offends against a specific opposing player after the team has been warned against doing so - 6.
+Delaying the restart of play - 7.
+Encroachment on a free kick, kick off, or goalkeeper throw - 8.
 Illegal substitution.
 If a substitute player enters the field early (exiting player more than 2 yards from the door) and: - a.
 Touches the ball, interferes with play or an opponent OR - b.
-The exiting player touches the ball, interferes with play or an opponent

-In either case, the entering substitute shall be shown a blue card for early entry and must serve a two minute penalty.
-If neither player interferes with play, a warning is sufficient.

-8. Jumping over the wall for a substitution or any other reason

-- Deliberately scores a third goal in a sub-first division coed game or 4th division women's game.
-(If the third goal scored is not deliberate, the goal shall be disallowed but no blue card is necessary.) - 10.
+The exiting player touches the ball, interferes with play or an opponent In either case, the entering substitute shall be shown a blue card for early entry and must serve a two minute penalty. - 9.
+If neither player interferes with play, a warning is sufficient. - 9.
+Jumping over the wall for a substitution or any other reason - 10.
+Deliberately scores a third goal in a sub-first division multi-gender game or 4th division women's game. - 10.
+(If the third goal scored is not deliberate, the goal shall be disallowed but no blue card is necessary.) - 11.
 Any reason deemed by the referee to be necessary for match control in the spirit of the game.